safwen-elmastouri/kahwa/README.md

-# kahwa is a my first "completed" website application build by React js
+#kahwa Coffee and drinks shop with React js

-I used React Router for moving between pages .
+kahwa is  my first "completed" website application build by React js I used React Router for moving between pages .
 This website contains :
   Home page : simple Homepage : navbar commponent ,menu and footer